Sonoma Clean Power

 Sonoma Clean Power also comes with significant risks:

 Procurement Risks: Purchasing the correct amount of energy will be difficult due to the uncertainty in the amount of energy that will be needed and mistakes will be very costly.
-There is also a future price risk for SCP if it cannot procure power at costs competative with PG&E. Finally, there is uncertainty as to whether SCP can procure energy competative with PG&E rates at the end of power purchase agreements.
+There is also a future price risk for SCP if it cannot procure power at costs competative with PG&E. Finally, there is uncertainty as to whether SCP can procure energy competative with PG&E rates at the end of the first 3 years of service when they will need to renegotiate contracts with power suppliers.

-Customer Cost Risks: All of the above risks create the potential for SCP rates to become much higher than PG&E rates.
+Customer Cost Risks: There is the potential for SCP rates to become much higher than PG&E rates.
 And if that happens and SCP customers switch back to PG&E, it could create higher energy costs for SCP's remaining customers.

 Customers who opt out of the program will be charged exit fees for leaving SCP and unlike PG&E who can only raise rates after receiving approval from the CPUC, SCP can raise rates at any time.